+Here are some tips for talking with the important people in your life about your breast cancer diagnosis.
 Your spouse or partner will likely be the first person you tell or talk with about your diagnosis.

-- Ask them to go with you to an upcoming appointment with your doctor Learning about SBC and its treatments will help them understand what to expect. - Give them time to adjust They may be as overwhelmed and frightened by the news of your cancer as you were. - Let them know what you need If you want your spouse or partner to take an active role or you would prefer to take care of everything yourself, let them know.
+- Ask them to go with you to an upcoming appointment with your doctor Learning about breast cancer and its treatments will help them understand what to expect. - Give them time to adjust They may be as overwhelmed and frightened by the news of your cancer as you were. - Let them know what you need

+If you want your spouse or partner to take an active role or you would prefer to take care of everything yourself, let them know.
 Your needs may change over time.

-• Ask them what they need
+Ask them what they need